No. 1 South Carolina tops fifth-ranked UConn 81-77

 Boston scored 23 of her 26 points in the second half, including 14 in the final period, to help the No. 1 Gamecocks beat the fifth-ranked Huskies 81-77 on Sunday in front of a sellout crowd.

-While there wasn’t as much on the line as the title game last April, there was a high intensity to it, including UConn coach Geno Auriemma spiking a water bottle onto the court late in the fourth quarter after getting frustrated by the officiating.
+While there wasn’t as much on the line as the title game last April, there was a high intensity to it, including Auriemma getting the technical late in the fourth quarter after getting frustrated by the officiating enough to throw the bottle.

-“I thought there were a lot of things being overlooked.
-It was difficult for some of our guys to move out on the floor,” Auriemma said.
-“I didn’t think it was one key play, I just couldn’t keep quiet any longer.
+”I thought there were a lot of things being overlooked.
+It was difficult for some of our guys to move out on the floor,” said Auriemma, UConn’s coach. ”I didn’t think it was one key play, I just couldn’t keep quiet any longer.
 It was bad. … Dumb mistake by me.
 Bad decision.”

 The Gamecocks (23-0) have won 29 consecutive games since losing to Kentucky in the SEC Tournament title game last year.
 They’ve won four of the past five meetings with the Huskies, including a victory in the NCAA championship game last season.
 That ended UConn’s perfect 11-0 record in title games.